 It seems that the same goes for democracy.
-There are so many democracies available at the political marketplace that any minority (don’t let us forget that in a complex modern society there are only minorities) is able to choose that single type which fits its purposes.
-Majoritarians will call liberal democracies anti-democratic, liberals will call majoritarian democracies dictatorial.
-Direct democrats will call representation non-democratic, while d’Argenson had the guts already in the 18th century to call direct democracy a “false” one.
+There are so many democracies available at the marketplace that any minority (don’t let us forget that in a complex modern society there are only minorities) is able to choose that single type which fits its purposes.
+A majoritarian minority will call liberal democracies anti-democratic, a liberal minority will call majoritarian democracies dictatorial.
+Direct democrats will call representation a non-democratic idea, while d’Argenson had the guts already in the 18th century to call everything but representation a “false democracy.”

-When the same regime may be called a dictatorship, an illiberal democracy, a hybrid system, a hacked democracy, or a constitutional autocracy, you start to wonder whether any of these terms mean anything any more.
+When the same regime may be called a dictatorship, an illiberal democracy, a hybrid system, a hacked democracy, or an elected autocracy, you start wondering whether any of these terms mean anything any more.
 Democracy being the most popular, its problems are the most vexing.
-I am even inclined to get rid of the word once and for all.
-Why do we need a word that never meant what its etymology suggested, anyway?
+The easiest solution would be to get rid of a word which has never meant what its etymology suggests, anyway.